greg-raven/Uncommon-Sense/_posts/2019-03-20-subsidies.md

 tag: 'James Bovard'
 ---

-Subsidies entail politicians’ taking the citizen’s paycheck and then using it to buy his submission.
+Subsidies entail politicians' taking the citizen's paycheck and then using it to buy his submission.